Find out about Surrey's focus on accessibility, from adapted programs to building access.

 Hearing loops transmit audio signals directly to hearing aids or cochlear implants.
 Hearing loops can be found in the following facilities:

-- Cloverdale Recreation Centre - Upstairs multipurpose room, and
+- Cloverdale Recreation Centre - upstairs multipurpose room

 All Surrey Libraries locations are wheelchair accessible, except the Port Kells Library.
 Assistive technology stations are available at Guildford Library and Surrey City Central Library.